scottcarr/scottcarr.github.com/_posts/2014-06-22-most-r-packages-are-written-in-r.md

 ---
 layout: post
 published: true
-title: The most popular R packages are, mostly, written in R.
+title: The most popular R packages are, mostly, written in R
 summary: I'm looking only at non-default packages.
 Might they be implemented in C for performance?
 ---